Mary River Mine: Construction

 A 4-year long $170 million commissioned feasibility study, submitted in February 2008, was described by the Canadian Mining Journal as "robust".
-The report said that the first deposit of iron ore alone would "last between 20 and 34 years" if they shipped between 18 to 30 million tons annually.
+The report said that the first deposit of iron ore alone would "last between 20 and 34 years" if they shipped between 18 and 30 million tons annually.
 Because of the purity of the iron ore, there was no processing required so it was direct-shipping.
 There would be less environmental impact.

-In 2008, a joint venture agreement was signed with Nunavut Tunngavik Incorporated and a Memorandum of Understanding was signed in 2009.
+In 2008, a joint venture agreement was signed with Nunavut Tunngavik Incorporated and a memorandum of understanding was signed in 2009.
 At that time, Nunavut Tunngavik controlled the resource exploitation of Inuit owned lands.
 The agreement allowed Baffinland exploration and resource development rights to 170 km2 of Inuit-owned land adjacent to the mine-site.

 Their initial 2008 development, which was based on the recommendations of 4-year study, anticipated initial production of 18 million tonnes per annum (MT/a) and construction of a CA$1.2b 150 km-long cold weather the South Railway, where they would also build a new C$0.7b port facility at a total estimated cost for the project of CA$4.1 billion.
 The proposal had included a South Railway to an "all-season deep-water port and ship loading facility at Steensby Inlet" where the iron ore would be shipped through the Foxe Basin.

 Public consultations were held in April 2007 in Pond Inlet, Arctic Bay, Cape Dorset, Clyde River, Igloolik, Hall Beach, and Kimmirut—the hamlets that were "most impacted" by the project.

 A crucial part of Baffinland's plan was to use nine 190,000-tonnes icebreakers, making a trip every second day year-round, in a shipping route from the proposed Steensby Inlet, through Foxe Basin and Hudson Strait to markets overseas—which would be "unprecedented in Arctic shipping history".
 Baffinland hired Fednav, a Canadian company headquartered in Montreal, which was at that time the only company worldwide that was operating in the Canadian Arctic year-round.
 At the 2009 NIRB public hearings in Igloolik—which is near the proposed marine shipping route from the proposed Steensby Inlet port—the major concern was the impact of the icebreakers operating year-round on marine life in particular, and the environment in general.